 June Penny has created a series of videos documenting her Cancun cosmetic dentistry experience spanning several years during which she got various types of dentures and implants.
-In the video below she gives some advice which is useful for anyone planning a dental vacation, particularly in Cancun.
+In the video below she gives some advice that is useful for anyone planning a dental vacation, particularly in Cancun.

 Although Barbara was initially happy with the look of her new teeth, she has since experienced problems with several of her veneers.
-She went ahead with the treatment without really researching the dentist or what getting veneers involves.
-In hindsight, she says, she wouldn’t get veneers again but would opt for crowns as a more permanent solution.
+She went ahead with the treatment without really researching the dentist or what getting veneers involve.
+In hindsight, she says, she wouldn't get veneers again but would opt for crowns as a more permanent solution.

 This just highlights the importance of researching not only your chosen dentist but also the procedure you are having.
-Otherwise, like Barbara, you could end up in the dentist’s chair not realizing what is happening until it’s too late.
+Otherwise, like Barbara, you could end up in the dentist's chair not realising what is happening until it's too late.

 Don't forget to read our full guide to getting dental implants abroad if you want more helpful information and advice before booking a dental holiday.
 You might also consider places like Thailand and the Philippines, which are known for their low-cost dentistry.